Summary: Salinus (or Selinunte) was an ancient Greek city on the south-western coast

 of the island of Sicily in Italy.
 Polybius of Salinus was one of several physicians

-who, after the miraculous healing of Arius in Caesarea, sought to question Yeshua
+who, following the miraculous healing of Arias in Caesarea, sought to question Yeshua

 about his methods.
 The physicians offered to pay Yeshua to share his knowledge, but

 Yeshua refused their proposal and proceeded to rebuke them for their corrupt motives

 And the physicians, counseling among themselves, turned to Arius and spoke unto him,